eez-open/studio/help/en-US/components/widgets/Spinner (Dashboard).md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Use this widget to show that some operation is in progress, or something is loading, etc.
+We use this Widget to show that some operation is in progress or something is loading, etc.

 # PROPERTIES